 I started working in field primatology in 2002.
-I have worked on projects in Uganda, Kenya, Rwanda, and I work primarily now in the Democratic Republic of Congo.
+I have worked on projects in Uganda, Kenya, Rwanda, with the bulk of my research taking place in the Democratic Republic of Congo.

 My background is in captive chimpanzee care and management, having worked at Ngamba Island Chimpanzee Sanctuary in Entebbe, Uganda, and having managed an interim sanctuary in collaboration with AWARE-Africa and the Jane Goodall Institute in Goma, Democratic Republic of Congo.